+General Requirements.
 Admission to the program is contingent upon acceptance by the department.
 Note: the fourth year coursework requires dual acceptance into the pharmacy doctorate program.
-A grade of C or above is required in transfer credit for all coursework.
 A maximum of one required chemistry course with a grade of D earned at Chicago State University will be accepted.
 Once enrolled in this option, all remaining chemistry courses must be taken at CSU.
-Completion of 123 semester hours of work: 30 hours in general education (refer to the College of Arts and Sciences General Education Requirements; note that the mathematics, and natural sciences, computer science, and mathematics general education requirements are embedded in the supportive courses for the major), consisting of 9 hours in humanities, 9 hours in the social sciences, 6 hours in a single foreign language, and 6 hours in composition; 41 hours in chemistry; 11 in mathematics, 8 in physics, 12 in biological sciences, and 21 in pharmacy courses.
-Please see the Specific Requirements section for details.
+Completion of 120 semester hours of work.